Issue with Certification Training

 - Most certification courses are dominated by learning definitions of terms and putting them into exam question context.
 Often a huge proportion of the course is dedicated to this.
 It is more an exercise in memory retention than skills development.

 - If you look at question 3 of this sample paper, answers A-C are all a subset of project risk management and “D” is the aim of project risk management – is that what ‘best’ describes it?
 This is not an isolated example and the same issue occurs on many UK-based certification exams.
 On the same paper question 1 is very poor – A, B, C and D are all recipients of ‘communication’ and the ‘correct’ answer is just the application of definitions (e.g. is a stakeholder inside or outside the core project team, in your language?).
-However given the level of this qualification there is something very wrong if any experienced project manager should be able to get question 1 right 100% of the time without the need for a manual or a training course.
+However given the level of this qualification there is something very wrong if any experienced project manager cannot get questions 1 or 3 right 100% of the time without the need for a manual or a training course.

 - The MSP certification course contains a ‘rule’ that projects cannot deliver benefits, only programmes can.
 This ‘rule’ is total rubbish.

 - Unless there is independant evidence that a supplier delivers a course that achieves both aims.